scamden/bedrock/README.md

 explicitly pass `-i` if you want integration tests to run**.

 Integration tests should live somewhere in the `app/` folder, as they'll likely require things like a DOM, angular, UIQ, and other peer dependencies.
-Since the shell app also provides a similar environment to the webapp, it's an ideal place to make sure all the pieces fit together.
+Since bedrock also provides a similar environment to the webapp, it's an ideal place to make sure all the pieces fit together.

 Writing integration tests is as simple as just creating a `*.spec.ts` file inside of the `app/`